tannershimanek/tannershimanek/README.md

 ## Hi, I'm Tanner Shimanek

-- 🖥️ I've been doing web development for a little over 5 years
+- I've been doing web development for a little over 8 years
-- 🔭 I’m currently working on developer blog to teach others what I learn
+- I’m currently working on an AI automation workflow platform
-- 🌱 I’m currently learning Kubernetes and cloud architecture
-- 😄 Connect with me on [linkedin](https://www.linkedin.com/in/tshimanek/)
+- Connect with me on [linkedin](https://www.linkedin.com/in/tshimanek/)
 <!--
 **tannershimanek/tannershimanek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.